passagemath/passagemath/README.md

 passagemath attempts to support and provides binary wheels suitable for all major Linux distributions and recent versions of macOS.
-Binary wheels for native Windows (x86_64) are gradually made available in the passagemath 10.6.x series.
+Binary wheels for native Windows (x86_64) are gradually being made available since the passagemath-10.6.x series.
 A part of the functionality is also available on Windows using MSYS2.
 Use of the full functionality on Windows currently requires the use of Windows Subsystem for Linux (WSL) or virtualization.